fkleckner/arithmetic-program-synthesis/README.md

 # arithmetic-program-synthesis
 Developed a basic arithmetic program synthesizer in Python for COMP 597 at McGill.
 The program takes two inputs: an array of arrays containing operands and an array containing results.
-The program returns an operation
+The program prints operations that correspond to the input/output sets.

 ## Usage:
 ### Synthesizer: